-LITTLE ROCK, Arkansas- May 7, 2014 - Better Business Bureau serving Arkansas alerts degree seekers of the outcome of an investigation into a 'diploma mill,' an unregulated institution granting degrees with few or no academic requirements.
+Baltimore, MD - May 7, 2013 - Better Business Bureau serving Greater Maryland alerts degree seekers of the outcome of an investigation into a 'diploma mill,' an unregulated institution granting degrees with few or no academic requirements.

 Despite listing the Association for Accreditation of Business Schools & Programs on its website, the reputable association was unable to confirm that Wilford University is accredited.
 Wilford University also states that it maintains accreditation with European Accreditation Board for Online Education and International Accreditation Board for Engineering and Technology Education.
 BBB discovered both organizations to be fictitious.

 It is possible to further your education online through an accredited program.
 However, BBB urges persons looking to enhance their resume with a degree to carefully research a prospective college's credentials and search www.bbb.org before providing personal or financial information.
-The employee risks rejection, and in some cases prosecution, by representing a worthless degree to an employer or potential employer.
+By representing a worthless degree to an employer or potential employer, the employee risks rejection and in some cases prosecution.

 BBB offers some tell-tale signs of a diploma mill:

 No Studies, No Exams - "Get a Degree for Your Experience."
 Diploma mills grant degrees for "work or life experience" alone.
 Accredited colleges may give a few credits for specific experience pertinent to a degree program, but not an entire degree.

 No Attendance.
 Legitimate colleges or universities, including online schools, require substantial course work.

 Flat Fee.
 Many diploma mills charge a flat fee for an entire degree.
 Legitimate colleges charge by the credit, course or semester.

 Universal Guarantee of Credit Transfer.
 By the unique nature of a specialized degree, it is impossible for an institution to provide a blanket guarantee that credits will transfer to every institution or program.